My life as a specialty Anaesthetist: Dr Helgi Johannsson

 Could you share with us your most challenging moment during your anaesthetic training?

-As an SHO resuscitating a 22 year old asthmatic who arrested in front of me.
+As a SHO resuscitating a 22-year-old asthmatic who arrested in front of me.
 (He survived thankfully, I don’t think he had any idea how close to death he came).